Skip navigation links

 By default, Wind-US initializes the computational flowfield by setting the flow properties at each grid point equal to those specified with the FREESTREAM keyword in the input data file.
 The same initial conditions are applied at all points in the computational domain, including solid walls, zone boundaries, and freestream boundaries.

 Several options in Wind-US lead to non-default initializations, including user-specified inflow conditions, boundary layer initialization, and reinitialization of portions of the flowfield on restart.
-The user-specified inflow and boundary layer initialization options are currently only available for structured grids.

 User-Specified Initialization